hummingbot/hummingbot/documentation/docs/strategies/advanced-market-making/minimum-spread.md

 - order_refresh_time : 60.0
 ```

-With the above configuration, the bot creates buy and sell orders at 0.5% spread from mid price.
+With the above configuration, the bot creates buy and sell orders at 0.5% spread from mid-price.

 ```
 00:28:31 - Creating 1 bid orders at (Size, Price): ['0.05 ETH, 227.41USDC']